-CFA Level I Exam is 6-hour total duration, divided into morning and afternoon sessions of 3-hour duration each.
+CFA Level I Exam is a 6-hour total duration, divided into morning and afternoon sessions of 3-hour duration each.
 Each of the sessions has 120-multiple choice questions comprising a total of 240 questions in both the sessions.
 It should be kept in mind that three choices are provided for each of the questions and most of the questions are unrelated to each other.
-This helps judge the knowledge and capabilities of a test participant in wider range of knowledge areas.
+This helps judge the knowledge and capabilities of a test participant in a wider range of knowledge areas.

 CFA Level I Results & Pass Rates:

-Results of CFA Level I Exam are usually announced 60 days after the date of exam.
+Results of CFA Level I Exam are usually announced 60 days after the date of the exam.
 The results can be accessed both on the CFA Institute website and exam participants are also notified by email.